 Do you ever want to include just one disclosure in your financial statements without providing all the notes?
-Selected disclosures can be included in certain situations.
+Selected disclosures can be included in certain situations, including when you omit substantially all disclosures.

 As you probably already know, a CPA can issue compiled financial statements without disclosures as long as the compilation report discloses the omission.
 An example follows.